Antonio Basoli

 Antonio Basoli (1774–1848) was an Italian painter, interior designer, scenic designer, and engraver, active mostly in Bologna.

 Biography

 He was born in Castel Guelfo.
 His first teacher was his father, Lelio Andrea Basoli.
 His education was motivated by an insatiable and constant interest in classic art, classic and contemporary literature, and the works, decorations and inscriptions of Piranesi.
 He often worked alongside his brothers, Francesco and Luigi Basoli.
-In 1803 till his death he became docent of ornamentation and the next year, professor at the Accademia delle Arti di Bologna until 1826.
+From 1803 till his death, he became docent of ornamentation and the next year, professor at the Accademia delle Arti di Bologna until 1826.
 During his time at the Accademia he developed a close friendship with fellow pupils Domenico Corsini and Pelagio Palagi.
 He worked for a time in the studio of Petronio Fancelli.